149203/mikezetlow/src/pages/how-to-design-colors-for-your-app-with-adobe-illustrator-plus-3-free-palettes/index.md

 You'll also have to reconcile any brand colors you have.

 And to look professional, you'll want to have 9 shades of each color for use in the design.
+[Refactoring UI has a great article on how shades are used in professional design.](https://refactoringui.com/previews/building-your-color-palette/)

-This means you need to build a cohesive palette.
+This means you need to build a cohesive palette, 72 hue/shade combinations (including a grey) plus black and white.

 I give a full tutorial above.
 But if you're just looking for some great palettes for your app, I've built out 3 below and released them into the public domain.
 Click on the images to see them in full resolution.